Cape Town Tigers: History

-Its first roster featured two former NBA players in Billy Preston and Ben Uzoh.
+The Tigers' first roster featured American import players Davon Dillard, Shaq McFarlan and Nigerian import Austin Ajukwa.
+Two former NBA players Billy Preston and Ben Uzoh joined the second roster in 2021 and helped winning the first national championship.
 Several players for the South African national team were also on the team, such as Pieter Prinsloo, Christopher Gabriel, Thabo Sithole and Lehlogonolo Tholo.

 In September 2021, the Tigers won their first national championship.
 The team beat Jozi Nuggets after overtime in the final, behind Ben Uzoh who scored 22 points in the championship game.
 Later in the year, the team competed in the qualification games of the BAL for the first time.
-The team finished as third without playing its last game which was forfeited by opponent New Star after players tested positive for COVID-19.
+The team finished third without playing its last game which was forfeited by opponent New Star after players tested positive for COVID-19.

 On August 22, 2022, the Tigers successfully defended their national title.
 Three months later, on November 26, the Tigers clinched their second consecutive BAL spot after beating City Oilers in the Road to BAL semi-finals.

-In January 2023, Nigerian singer Mr Eazi purchased shares of the organisation.
+The Cape Town Tigers were quarter-finalists in the BAL once again in 2023, as they lost to Stade Malien in the playoffs.

+Since June 2023, the Cape Town Tigers have joined the Basketball National League (BNL), the most notable private men's league in the country.
+They won the 2023 championship, following a 5–0 record in the group phase and wide-margin wins in both the semi-finals and finals.

+The Tigers had their most successful BAL season to date in the 2024 season, where they finished in fourth place.
+They were able to eliminate top-seeded FUS Rabat in the quarterfinals after overtime, but lost to the eventual champions Petro de Luanda in the semifinals.
+The Tigers' star player Samkelo Cele was named to the All-BAL Team, and was later invited to play in the NBA Summer League.

+In June 2024, the Tigers withdrew from the 2024 BNL season as they faced "budgetary constraints".
+In August, the club was probed by FIBA for alleged player payment discrepancy.
+In August, founder and CEO Raphael Edwards stepped down.